douglaslab/lab-api/README.md

       - `ignorecase=false|true` - (`true` by default)
       - if the search string is missing, all items will be returned
 - `GET /items/:id` - get item by the id provided.
-  - Permission required: `USER`
-  - Possible reponse codes:
+  - Possible response codes:
       - 200 - success.
 Returns item in JSON format.
       - 401 - invalid token.
       - 403 - permission denied.
       - 404 - item not found.
       - 500 - server error.
 - `POST /items` - create a new item.
 Item properties are provided in the request body.
-  - Permission required: `USER`
-  - Possible reponse codes:
+  - Possible response codes:
       - 201 - success.
 Returns new item in JSON format.
       - 400 - malformed input
       - 401 - invalid token.
       - 403 - permission denied.
       - 500 - server error.
 - `PUT /items/:id` - update an item.
 Updated item properties are provided in the request body.
-  - Permission required: `USER`
-  - Possible reponse codes:
+  - Possible response codes:
       - 200 - success.
 Returns updated item in JSON format.
       - 400 - malformed input
       - 401 - invalid token.